Gilchristella

-Gilchristella aestuaria, the Gilchrist's round herring or estuarine round-herring, is a member of the herring family Clupeidae that occurs off the coasts of Southern Africa.
+Gilchristella aestuaria, the Gilchrist's round herring or estuarine round-herring, is a member of the family Ehiravidae that occurs off the coasts of Southern Africa.
 It is the only species in its genus, which was named for John Dow Fisher Gilchrist (1866–1926).

 Information

 There are no indications of major threats to this species.
 It is considered to be of least concern for becoming an endangered species.

 Size

 The average length of the G. aestuaria as an unsexed male is about ten centimeters.